kev-fbx/pinochle-card-game/README.md

 # Pinochle Video Game: University Project
-A video game application for the card game Pinochle.
+(Copied from subject's GitHub organisation, so GH Actions will not work) A video game application for the card game Pinochle.
 Built using Java and the AWT library.

 All game logic was initially contained in the game/Pinochle class.
 The goal was to refactor and extend with additional features,